skdeep2001/proxyredis/README.md

 - Improve the code documentation including this README.
 - Add logging.
 - Add error injection mechanisms.
 - Add some more decoupling through factory constructors so cache implementations can be configured at service startup.
-This will help with testing.
+This will help with testing and analyzing performance, alternatively could use monkey patching.
 - Change redis connection to connection pool for developing the concurrent LRUCache.
 - Harden against exceptions such as the redis service failure and error out gracefully.
 - Dump http server/lrucache/db metrics to a stats database (that can be aggregated across multiple cache partitions/shards) and displayed in something like a Grafana dashboard.